How to get into Tibet?

 There are many hotels in the major cities or towns of Tibet, though four and five-star hotels are quite limited.
 These hotels have central heating which is used in winter but no cooling is available in summer.
-The facilities and service standard may not be as you would expect from a hotel with this grade in the other parts of the world.
-In the smaller towns in Tibet, star graded hotels are not available, and in many places only budget guesthouses are available.
+The facilities and service standards may not be as you would expect from a hotel with this grade in other parts of the world.
+In the smaller towns in Tibet, star-graded hotels are not available, and in many places only budget guesthouses are available.

 One thing you should take to mind is that hotels in Tibet concerning its facility and service are not what you imagine.
-That is, not like hotels in big cities in China and other cities abroad.
-Budget guesthouse has a few kinds.
-One is the twin room with or without attached bathroom.
+That is, not unlike hotels in big cities in China and other cities abroad.
+The budget guesthouse has a few kinds.
+One is the twin room with or without an attached bathroom.
 The other is triple, four-bed rooms, and more beds rooms which all have no private bathrooms in them.
-The Former can be easily found in Lhasa and Shigatse, while later one is often choice in remote area in Tibet.
-Comfortable hotels on our website refer to middle class hotels, or standard hotels regarding to its location, or price, or comprehensive service ability.
-They are usually three star hotels, or comparatively good 2 star hotels.
-The best available hotels are the 4 star hotels.
-4 star hotels can only be reached in Lhasa.
-The best available hotels in the region out of Lhasa are generally 3 star hotels, and in some places hotels with no star, but comparatively of good condition.
+The Former can be easily found in Lhasa and Shigatse, while the later one is often a choice in remote areas in Tibet.
+Comfortable hotels on our website refer to middle-class hotels, or standard hotels regarding their location, price, or comprehensive service ability.
+They are usually three-star hotels or comparatively good 2-star hotels.
+The best available hotels are the 4-star hotels.
+4-star hotels can only be reached in Lhasa.
+The best available hotels in the region out of Lhasa are generally 3-star hotels and in some places hotels with no stars, but comparatively in good condition.

 What are the hotel rooms like in hotels in Tibet?

-Often, in a single room, there are two beds which we call a twin sharing room.
-Some hotels have queen bed room and some even have triple room.
-But the number of queen bed room and triple is very limited.
+Often, in a single room, there are two beds which we call a twin-sharing room.
+Some hotels have queen bedrooms and some even have triple rooms.
+But the number of queen bed rooms and triple is very limited.
 Twin-sharing room with two beds inside is commonly used in Tibet.

-Does the hotel room have access to internet?
+Does the hotel room have access to the Internet?

-Some hotel rooms, though not all, in Lhasa have access to internet, so you should inquiry your travel advisor for accurate information before making decision.
-But some hotel has business center where you can use internet service.
+Some hotel rooms, though not all, in Lhasa, have access to the internet, so you should inquiry your travel advisor for accurate information before making a decision.
+But some hotel has a business center where you can use internet service.

 Is there 24-hour hot water running?

-Due to basic condition in Tibet, sometimes with the poor pressure, the water pressure may be weak and water sometime is not hot but just warm.
-In remote area, the condition can be even worse.
+Due to basic conditions in Tibet, sometimes with poor pressure, the water pressure may be weak and water sometimes is not hot but just warm.
+In remote areas, the condition can be even worse.

-Do I need a heath report when I travel by train to Tibet?
+Do I need a health report when I travel by train to Tibet?

-All travelers are required to complete a heath report on the train to Tibet.
+All travelers are required to complete a health report on the train to Tibet.

 Are all Tibetans Buddhists?